nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     ```
     java -jar BakeBuddy.jar
     ```
-   You should see the BakeBuddy window appear as follows!
+   You should see the BakeBuddy window appear as follows in the next page!

 ## **Step 3: Try Your First Commands**